NECHE Accreditation

 Standards for Accreditation

-The institution’s academic programs are consistent with and serve to fulfill its mission and purposes.
-The institution works systematically and effectively to plan, provide, oversee, evaluate, improve, and assure the academic quality and integrity of its academic programs and the credits and degrees awarded.
-The institution sets a standard of student achievement appropriate to the degree or certificate awarded and develops the systematic means to understand how and what students are learning and to use the evidence obtained to improve the academic program.
+The institution’s academic program and student services are consistent with and serve to fulfill its mission and purposes.
+The institution works systematically and effectively to plan, provide, oversee, evaluate, improve, and assure the quality and integrity of its academic programs and credits and degrees awarded as well as its student services and co-curricular programs.
+The institution supports teaching and learning through a well-qualified faculty and academic staff, who, in structures and processes appropriate to the institution, collectively ensure the quality of instruction and support for student learning.
+The institution sets a standard of student achievement appropriate to the degree or certificate awarded and develops systematic means to demonstrate how and what students are learning and to use the evidence provided to improve the academic program.

-Components of the Comprehensive Evaluation
+Components of the Evaluation

 The Commission requires institutions to undergo a comprehensive evaluation at least every ten years.
 The comprehensive evaluation process has three components:

-• an institutional self-study, in which the institution evaluates how and how well it meets the Commission’s Standards for Accreditation;
+• an institutional self-study, in which the institution evaluates how and how well it meets the Commission’s Standards for Accreditation

-• an on-site evaluation by a group of peers;
+• an on-site evaluation by a group of peers

-• a review and decision by the Commission.
+• a review and decision by the Commission

 Rhode Island College entrance